joedag32/DSSA-5102_Spring2025/.ipynb_checkpoints/README-checkpoint.md

 I used Python to then clean the data a bit further.

 #### How was the data cleaned or transformed?
 Be specific.​ <br>
-Python was used to clean and transform the Olypic history dataset I acquired.
+Python was used to clean and transform the Olympic history dataset I acquired.
 I performed the following:
 - filtered to only contain rows where the NOC (Nantional Olympic Committee) is equal to USA
 - converted all coluimn names to lowercase with no spaces or special characters to better work with SQL
 - removed 249 duplicate rows if they were identical